Access Your Event Recordings in Media Hub Using Direct Link

-You can access your event recordings in the Interprefy Media Library using a secure Direct Link provided by your Interprefy team.
-This allows you to view, download, and share your event recordings, audio files, captions, and transcripts.
+You can access your event recordings in the Interprefy Media Hub using a secure Direct Link provided by your Interprefy team.
+From the Media Hub, you can view, download, edit and share available recordings, audio files, captions, and transcripts.

-The Direct Link provides simplified access to the Media Library, allowing you to access only the content related to your event.
+The Direct Link provides simplified access to the Media Hub, allowing you to access only the content associated with your event.

-The link provides access only to content related to your event, without requiring standard login methods or broader permissions, while keeping your content secure.
-Content includes:
+A Media Hub Direct Link is a unique, password-protected link that provides direct access to your event content without requiring standard login methods or broader permissions, while keeping your content secure.

 - Event recordings